gto76/comp-m2/README.md

 Non-interactive mode
 --------------------
-Non-interactive mode is started if input is piped to the program.
+Non-interactive mode is started if any input is piped to the program.
 In this mode:
 * computer prints to 'stdout',
 * there is no user interface,
 * there is no pause between cycles,